aaronsharma/SEGP/Portfolio/Evaluation & Conclusion.md

 It may be, however, that the data could be of use to NGO or governments looking at nudging behaviour.
 It may be an area that we could expand into – for example we may be able to demonstrate that our users saved x amount of kWh per year, and look at what kind of nudge messages affected the biggest change in behaviour.  **At this present time, such data collection is not part of our system.**

 It may be that **the most ethical implication of our work is born out of the work of Climate Interactive** with their C-Roads open source simulation.
 Their idea of publishing the algorithms and built in conceptualisations behind the system so that anyone can inspect them, is one that we should emulate.
 It would bring inspection to our system, and demonstrate that the nudges employed were of altruistic nature with no other agenda.
 Likewise, should we as suggested above, collect the data from users, we would make this abundantly clear in all our documentation.
 The strong ethical stance that we follow, should limit any negative impact or social implications.
 By being open with the algorithms, our methodology and biases are there to be seen.
 Our stated aim would be to nudge users into a greener future without a material reduction in their comfort or perceived quality of life.
-We hope to do this is a fun, light-hearted way, without any of the lectures or doomsaying associated with the nanny state.
+We hope to do this is a fun, light-hearted way, without any of the lectures or doom-saying associated with the nanny state.

 Of course, we would hope that our lasting social impact would be some reduction in our user’s electricity consumption.